Skip to content

 Key Provisions of COPPA

-The law imposes certain requirements on operators of websites or online services directed to children, as well as on operators of other websites or online services that knowingly collect personal information from children.
+The law imposes certain requirements on operators of websites and online services directed to children, as well as on operators of other websites or online services that knowingly collect personal information from children.
 Here are its key provisions.

-Operators must obtain verifiable parental consent before collecting, using, or disclosing personal information online from a child.
+Operators must obtain parental consent before collecting, using, or disclosing personal information online from a child.
 This means that before any data collection can occur, operators need to take specific steps to ensure that they have received permission from a child’s parent or guardian.

 The knowledge that they are collecting must demonstrably be with the parents’ express approval.
 This can involve methods such as sending consent forms to parents, requiring a credit card transaction for verification, or using government-issued identification to confirm the identity of the parent.